michael-schaller/resume-youtube-subs/icon/README.md

 sudo apt install inkscape
 ```

-The various PNG files can then be created from `icon.svg` under Linux by running:
+The various PNG files can then be created from `icon.svg` in the Bash shell under Linux by running:

 ```shell
 for width in 16 32 48 128; do inkscape --export-type=png --export-width=$width --export-background-opacity=0 --export-filename=icon-$width.png icon.svg; done